Mauzec/DBDInfo/README.md

 ### Development

 Now this is a small sketch.
-TODO list:
+Tested only on iPhone 15 Pro TODO list:
 * DLCs
 * Perks [in the process]